KalonteJT/COP-4331-Group-14/DESIGN.md

    4. As a USER I want to be able to see when people have joined the queue that I'm in
       - Validation: I can see how many others are in my queue

+   5. As a USER I want to be able to chat with people who have joined the queue that I'm in
+      - Validation: So I can communicate easily with everyone in the queue

 Requirements / Tasks